unicef/publicgoods-toolkit/community.md

 need.
 Note: Victor
 [suggests](https://github.com/unicef/publicgoods-toolkit/pull/12#discussion_r651325121)
 including a mapping/analysis of some existing DPGs to the archetypes.
-We can add that analysis after doing some interviews.
-From Susy -- we're not getting good insights from the interviews.
-I suggest we look at categorize two different DPGs as examples but otherwise link to some of the not-necessarily-fully-qualified-DPGs for the archetypes, as done in the original paper)
+We can add that analysis after doing some interviews.)

 ## Community Diversity